 Once children are familiar with all the symbols and their actions and/or verbalisations, there are plenty of games you can play to keep practising.
 Here are some ideas:

-Basic flashcards – hold up a card and get the students to perform the actions for it.
+Basic flashcards – hold up a card and get the pupils to perform the actions for it.
 Build up to 2 cards, then 4.
 Lay out one card and get class to perform it.
 Keep adding another and another – can they do a whole chain in a row?
 You could do this as a full class, or go into “battle” mode, challenging individuals or groups to go head to head against each other in a tournament.
 Gradually increase the speed to make it more difficult.

 Cumulative memory – in a big circle, the first child demonstrates an action (or short sequence).
 Everyone copies.
 Then the next child demonstrates theirs, all copy, then repeat first child’s action.
 Go round the circle adding another child’s action each time.
 (If this is too long or difficult, you could just repeat the previous child and the new child, rather than the full class!)